 I’m loving the changes in her.
 She is so confident on her legs.
 Her grabbing and biting is getting much more polished but she wants more from me, from the world around her.
 Sitting and snuggling for hours at at time are just not going to cut it anymore.

 My newborn is definitely not a newborn anymore.
+She isn’t easy.
 She’s a smiley, sturdy, nosey little creature who wants a bit more stimulation.
 I’ve loved my lazy, snuggly days with her but as she grows up, it may be time for more playing and some introduction to some other little babies.

 When the hell am I going to watch Grey’s?